mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:**
 > If real time notification are not necessary and that specific steps
 > must be taken to improve privacy, one can delay notifications
-> randomly across recipient devices (mixnet...).
+> randomly across recipient devices using a mixnet or other
+> techniques.

 > **RECOMMENDATION:**
 > If stronger privacy guarantees are needed vis-a-vis of the push
-> notification provider, the client can always periodically connect to
+> notification provider, the client can choose to periodically connect
-> the Delivery Service without the need of a dedicated push
+> to the Delivery Service without the need of a dedicated push
 > notification infrastructure.

 ## Authentication Service Compromise